What is scleroderma?

 - Echocardiogram.
 This test uses sound waves to create a moving image of the heart and its valves.
 It is done to look at the structure and function of the heart.

 - X-ray.
 This test uses a small amount of radiation to create images of internal tissues, bones, and organs.
 X-rays may show changes in bone, soft tissues, and organs caused by scleroderma.

 - CT scan.
 A CT scan uses X-rays and a computer to produce detailed images of the body.
 It may be done to check for interstitial lung disease or bone abnormalities.

 Treatment will depend on your symptoms, age, and general health.
 Treatment may include:

-- Penicillamine to slow the skin thickening process and delay damage to internal organs
+- Immunosuppressive medicines to slow the skin thickening process and delay damage to internal organs

-- Treatment of specific symptoms, such as heartburn and Raynaud’s phenomenon
+- Treatment of certain symptoms, such as heartburn and Raynaud’s phenomenon

 - Physical therapy and exercise to maintain muscle strength

 Talk with your healthcare providers about the risks, benefits, and possible side effects of all medicines.

 Some symptoms may get better over time.
 But damage to skin and other organs may be lifelong (permanent).
 With systemic sclerosis, symptoms can over time lead to damage to the skin and cause thickened, tight skin.
 This may change the way you look and cause problems with your movement.
 It can also cause severe kidney, lung, digestive, or heart problems.
 In severe cases, these organ problems can lead to death.